If you are tired of eating the same old Penang Assam Laksa at all the already renowned places in the island, there is an alternative.

 In Jawi (a small town in the mainland side of Penang) there is a famous laksa stall called Wan Li Laksa, or more commonly known as Jawi Laksa.
 Located next to Jawi’s Tua Pek Kong temple, it is a favorite with the locals as well as the neighboring towns.

 As much as I wanted to show the laksa from the original stall, I was just too lazy to drive all the way to Jawi just to have a bowl of it.
 Another reason is because Wan Li Laksa has a branch in Taman Mutiara, Bukit Mertajam, which is just 5 min away from my house.
 So why travel so far for the same thing lol.
-Click here to continue reading >
+Continue reading

 Remember Swee Guan Hokkien Mee at Geylang Lorong 29 that I didn’t get to try because it wasn’t open yet when I went there the last time?
 Because of that we had to try the one at VivoCity’s food court instead, which was something regretful for me.